• Skip to primary navigation

 • 1 pinch salt

-• 12 pumpkin seeds or use small sliced almonds
+• 12 pumpkin seeds (or use small sliced almonds)

 • 12 white sesame seeds

-• 6 (or more if required) pretzel twists
+• 6 pretzel twists

 Prevent your screen from going dark